 Halford and his wife Nelta recently made a donation in support of the Convocation, Athletic, and Recreation Center, which has been nicknamed Roos House.
 His donation secured the naming rights to an elevated seating and viewing area overlooking the new rink.
 Through their pledge, the exclusive area will be forever named the “Halford Alumni Suite.”

 The Roos House seating area will be the second location on campus honored with the Halford name.
-In 2005, they pledged further support to the College Foundation, which led to the creation of the Halford Lobby on the entry level of the Faculty Office Building.
+In 2005, they pledged further support to the College Foundation, which led to the creation of the Halford Lobby on the entry level of the MacArthur Hall.
 They have also created an equipment endowment for the air conditioning technology programs and sponsor nine students annually through two scholarships.

 “John has been a devoted SUNY Canton Alumnus for decades,” said Marti King MacArthur of the class of 1974 and 1978 and the 2007 recipient of the Distinguished Alumna award.
 “He has diligently supported and encouraged students and is committed to the value of a SUNY Canton education.
 He’s also an active community member.”

 Through his endowments, Halford strives to help students realize their dreams and create chances where none previously existed.
 “College is all about opportunities in life,” he said.
 “I hope that through my scholarships I can help students see all the possibilities that lay ahead.”

 At the age of 17, Halford entered the U.S. Marine Corps and served his country during World War II.
 After being honorably discharged, he returned to Gouverneur, finished high school, and went on to SUNY Canton (then called the Agricultural and Technical Institute) to study air conditioning technology.
 He then moved to Long Island and worked for Brookhaven National Laboratory as a technology specialist.
 He later became Suffolk County maintenance supervisor of buildings and grounds.